Natalie Lau

 Background

-Natalie's PhD research investigates the political communication of authoritarian legitimation through the case study of China and Hong Kong.
-Natalie is also working on other research projects on the framing and impact of political discourses, mainly using China, Hong Kong, and Taiwan as case studies.
+Natalie's PhD research investigates the political communication of nationalism and authoritarian legitimation through the case study of China and Hong Kong.
+Natalie is also working on other research projects on the framing and impact of political discourses, primarily using China, Hong Kong, and Taiwan as case studies.

-Prior to researching at Edinburgh, Natalie was a teaching-track lecturer at the College of International Education at Hong Kong Baptist University where she/they taught courses in communication studies.
-She/they received two teaching awards from the university during the lectureship.
-Natalie also taught at The Hong Kong University of Science and Technology as an instructional assistant.
+Previously, Natalie was a teaching-track lecturer at the College of International Education of Hong Kong Baptist University where she/they taught courses in communication studies and received two teaching awards.
+Natalie also taught at the Hong Kong University of Science and Technology as an instructional assistant.

-Natalie obtained an MSc in Applied Linguistics at The University of Edinburgh.
+Natalie is an interdisciplinary researcher.
+She/they obtained an MSc in Applied Linguistics at the University of Edinburgh.
 She/they also hold(s) an MA in Language Studies and a BSocSc (Hons) in Government and International Studies (minored in Translation Studies), both awarded by Hong Kong Baptist University.